‹›

 ¶

-Parse a Markdown document into an ElementTree
+Parse a Markdown document into an ElementTree.

-Given a list of lines, an ElementTree
+Given a list of lines, an ElementTree object (not just a parent

-) is created and the root element is passed to the parser
+Element) is created and the root element is passed to the parser

 as the parent.
-The ElementTree
+The ElementTree object is returned.

 This should only be called on an entire document, not pieces.